 Before 01 November 2021, you only needed winter tyres/ chains when roads marked « B26 mandatory special equipment » were actually covered with snow.

-Now, you’ll need tyres fitted or to carry chains if you’re winter motorhoming and planning to drive down an affected road, regardless of current weather conditions.
+Now, you’ll need tyres fitted or to carry chains/ socks if you’re winter motorhoming and planning to drive down an affected road, regardless of current weather conditions.

 Where are the affected areas?